Coopercoppers/PFN/README.md

 ## Model Overview
 ![](./fig/model.png)
 In this work, we present a new framework equipped with a novel recurrent encoder named **partition filter encoder** designed for multi-task learning.
-The encoder enforces bilateral interaction between NER and RE in two ways:
-1. The shared partition represents inter-task information and is equally accessible to both tasks, allowing for balanced interaction between NER and RE.
-2. The task partitions represent intra-task information and are formed through concerted efforts of entity and relation gates, making sure that encoding process of entity and relation features are dependent upon each other.

 ## Preparation